edward-prosser/corda-docs/content/en/docs/cdl/ledger-evolution-view/cdl-ledger-evolution-view.md

 # CDL - Ledger Evolution View

-In this section we will build up a description of the CDL Ledger Evolution view.

-The Ledger Evolution view can be though of as seeing a Smart Contract 'in action'.
-It can be a great tool for bringing a Smart Contract to life by telling a story about how it might be used.
-It shows a sequence of ledger transactions involving the Primary States which conform to the constraints defined in the Smart Contract.
+The Ledger Evolution view shows a sequence of ledger transactions involving the Primary States which conform to the constraints defined in the Smart Contract.
+You can think of this view as a way of seeing a Smart Contract *in action*.
+You can use it to bring a Smart Contract to life by telling a story about how it might be used.

-For example, a Ledger Evolution diagram for our agreement example Smart Contract might look like this:
+For example, a Ledger Evolution diagram for your agreement example Smart Contract might look like this:

 {{< figure zoom="../resources/cdl-agreement-ledger-evolution-full.png" width="1000" title="Click to zoom image in new tab/window" >}}